 Let’s check the differences between qualitative and quantitative data analytics side by side:

-Qualitative data is non-numerical and focuses on opinions and observations.
+Data Type | Quantitative data is numerical. | Qualitative data is non-numerical and focuses on opinions and observations. |

-The data can be observed but not evaluated.
+The data can be statistically analyzed. | The data can be observed but not evaluated. | |

-Best for discovering problems, investigating causes, and finding solutions.
+Research Methods | Best for measuring usability metrics and benchmarking. | Best for discovering problems, investigating causes, and finding solutions. |

-Methods include analytics, A/B testing, quantitative surveys, and quantitative usability testing.
+Methods include analytics, A/B testing, quantitative surveys, and quantitative usability testing. | Methods include focus groups, interviews, open-ended surveys, and observations. | |

-Helps reveal insights missed by quantitative studies and big data.
+Helps determine the scale and priority of problems. | Helps reveal insights missed by quantitative studies and big data. | |

-Quantitative data analysis depends on metrics like success rate, error rate, time to complete a task, customer effort score (CES), customer satisfaction (CSAT), and net promoter score (NPS).
+Metrics | Quantitative data analysis depends on metrics like success rate, error rate, time to complete a task, customer effort score (CES), customer satisfaction (CSAT), and net promoter score (NPS). | Qualitative data analytics relies on session replay, user feedback, heatmap UX research, diary studies, usability testing, and focus groups. |

 Benefits of Using User Experience Analytics